Seniors: Welcome to the Year of Living Courageously

-It takes courage for teenagers and families to ride the roller-coaster of emotions leading to college.
+In a typical year, it takes courage for teenagers and families to ride the roller coaster of emotions leading to college.
+But these are not ordinary times.
 Who are you?
 Where have you been, and where do you want to go?
-These “big picture” questions require thoughtful consideration.
-Holding the space for students to dig deep and reflect on them is an essential part of the counseling process.
+These “big picture” questions require thoughtful consideration and research.

-If you’re a high school junior, now is the time get scrappy – to scribble your thoughts and paint outside the lines.
-Translation: You’re not expected to have everything in your life figured out, but you do need to begin reflecting on your priorities.
+If you’re a rising senior, now is the time get scrappy – to scribble your thoughts and paint outside the lines.
+Translation: You’re not expected to have everything in your life figured out, but you do need to reflect on your priorities.

 Some students have a clear idea about what they want to pursue, but many are in the process of figuring that out.
 The Year of Living Courageously is all about making plans for the future while maintaining balance in the present.